chc-database/data/docs/recording_corporate_entities.md

 ---

 ## Relationships
-People nodes can have three kinds of relationships in the CHCD:
+Corporate Entity nodes can have three kinds of relationships in the CHCD:
 - [**PART_OF**](#part_of): This links Person, Institution, and Event nodes to Corporate Entity nodes.
 - [**CONNECTED_TO**](#connected_to): This links Corporate Entity nodes to other Corporate Entity nodes.